History

 1918

 In 1918, a man by the name of Paul Foster Case, a life-long student of the Qabalah, was admitted into the Alpha et Omega and initiated into Thoth-Hermes Temple.
-After several years within the organization, Case eventually left due to a disagreement with the leadership.
-Case created a new esoteric organization for the study of the Hermetic Qabalah called the Builders of the Adytum (BOTA), which is still in existence today.
+After years within the organization, Case eventually left to form a new esoteric organization for the study of the Hermetic Qabalah called the Builders of the Adytum (BOTA), which is still in existence today.
 As part of that work he designed an updated Tarot deck, wrote several books and a created significant amount of correspondence work designed for individual study of the Tarot, Qabalah, and Alchemy.
 These exemplary lessons are still available today through bota.org.

 In addition to writing many books and correspondence courses, Case edited and added to the materials associated with the initiated section of the Golden Dawn.
 His new rituals altered the tools called the elemental tablets, as well as some of the other dialogue and regalia.